 If the sale is to a customer based outside the UK or EU,Zero-rated exports apply if goods leave the UK.

-From January 2021, marketplaces selling goods in the UK must be VAT registered.
-New regulations also clarify:
+From January 2021, those marketplaces selling goods in the UK must be VAT registered.
+Additionally, these regulations also clarify:

 Recent Updates: VAT Assessments for Online Sellers

-Failure to pay could lead to joint and several liability notices.
+Failure to pay these assessment could lead to joint and several liability notices being issued to the online marketplace.

 Understanding VAT rules for online sales is vital for compliance and smooth operations.
-Stay updated on VAT and selling goods online to avoid surprises and maximise efficiency.
+It is also important to understand where it is necessary to account for UK VAT.